megha-sharma8/recipes-and-ratings/README.md

 ## Framing a Prediction Problem

 So far, we can see that there is a correlation between ingredients and recipes based on recipe preparation time.
 The higher the number of ingredients, the higher the number of calories.
+This leads us to our prediction question... *can we predict the number of calories for healthy recipes?*

+With calories being continuous variable, and the response variable (as we are aiming to predict calories), we know that we have a regression problem.
+Predicting the number of calories in a recipe requires the use of numerical features, such as the number of ingredients ('n_ingredients'), and nutrients (the PDV percentages, in particular) because we are producing a continuous output.

 ## Baseline Model